priya18110/Atliq-grands-hospitality-analysis/README.md

 🏨 AtliQ Grands Hospitality Analysis

-📌 Problem Statement
+📌 Problem Overview
-AtliQ Grands owns multiple five-star hotels across India and has been in the hospitality industry for the past 20 years.
-Due to strategic moves from competitors and ineffective decision-making in management, AtliQ Grands is losing its market share and revenue in the luxury/business hotels category.
+AtliQ Grands, a leading luxury hotel chain in India, has been operating for over 20 years.
+Due to aggressive competition and ineffective decision-making, the company has seen a decline in market share and revenue in the luxury/business hotels category.

-As a strategic initiative, the Managing Director of AtliQ Grands has decided to incorporate Business and Data Intelligence to regain market share and revenue.
-This project aims to analyze the available data, generate actionable insights, and provide recommendations to guide their turnaround strategy.
+To reverse this trend, the Managing Director decided to leverage Business & Data Intelligence for more informed and strategic decision-making.

+This project performs data extraction, cleaning, exploratory data analysis (EDA), and actionable recommendations to help AtliQ Grands regain market share and profitability.

+🎯 Problem Statement
+“How can AtliQ Grands use historical booking and revenue data to identify key patterns, improve decision-making, and enhance business performance in the competitive hospitality industry?”

 🎯 Objectives
 Understand performance trends across different hotels and locations.